ostemnorthtexas/site/pages/crisis-resources.md

 ## LGBTQ+ Crisis Support
 - [THRIVE Lifeline](https://thrivelifeline.org/): Text THRIVE to <a href="sms:+13136628209&body=THRIVE">+1.313.662.8209</a>
     - 24/7 crisis support
-    - Support for those with underrepresented identities facing barriers in STEM
+    - Support for those with underrepresented identities facing barriers in STEMM
-    - Staffed by people in STEM fields that have marginalized identities
+    - Staffed by people in STEMM fields that have marginalized identities

 - [Trevor Project](https://www.thetrevorproject.org/get-help-now/):
 Call <a href="tel:+18664887386">+1.866.488.7386</a>